The Killer's Game

 The Killer's Game is a 2024 American action thriller film directed by J. J. Perry and written by Rand Ravich and James Coyne, based on the 1997 novel of the same name by Jay Bonansinga.
 The film stars Dave Bautista, Sofia Boutella, Terry Crews, Scott Adkins, Pom Klementieff, and Ben Kingsley.

 The Killer's Game was released in the United States by Lionsgate on September 13, 2024.
-It received negative reviews and was a box-office bomb.
+It received mixed reviews and was a box-office bomb.

 Plot

 At a dance performance in Budapest, hitman Joe Flood carries out an assassination, but is spotted by guards.
 In the ensuing chaos, Joe spots a fallen dancer, Maize, and helps get her out safely.
 She tries to thank him, but Joe starts to suffer a headache and leaves before Maize can help him.

 After an examination for his headaches, Joe finds Maize at her dance studio and returns her phone, which she lost during the previous mayhem.
 Maize and Joe soon fall for each other, with him lying about his profession to her.
 Joe is soon diagnosed with Creutzfeldt-Jakob disease, with his physician, Dr. Kagan, giving him roughly three months to live.

 Joe tries to get his friend and handler Zvi to put a contract on him, which would allow Maize to collect life insurance off of Joe’s death, but Zvi refuses.
 Joe turns to Marianna Antoinette, another assassin and handler, to handle the contract.
 Marianna, whose father mentored Joe before he killed him, accepts the contract, and soon sends the hit out, which takes effect at midnight.
 That night, Joe publicly breaks up with Maize, and later explains his diagnosis in a drunken voice message.

 Just before midnight, Dr. Kagan calls Joe to inform him that he was misdiagnosed, as his test results were switched with another patient.
 At midnight, Joe is attacked by the first of Marianna’s assassins, the Korean Goyang and his gang, whom he quickly kills.
 The Hungarian Langos brothers, who attack together with their motorcycles, follow, and Joe kills them too.
 Joe tries to cancel the contract, but Marianna refuses, and contacts every available hitman in Europe as she doubles the contract from the initial $2 million to $4 million.
 Creighton Lovedahl, who turned down the initial contract due to less money, joins the hunt, along with Scottish brothers Angus and Rory Mackenzie, the British strippers Ginni and Tonya, a.k.a. the Party Girls, and a Catalan dancing assassin called Botas.